 The hippocampus, a region vital for memory and learning, appears to be most impacted by exercise, based on evidence from research.
 The prefrontal, frontal and temporal cortexes are among the areas of the brain that also feel the effect.

-However, aging adults can benefit more from increasing their level of activity than children and young adults, based on research.
+However, aging adults can benefit more from increasing their level of activity compared to children and young adults, based on research.